meuleman/epilogos/README.md

 #### Pairwise comparison between groups of biosamples

-For saliency metric S1 (standard relative entropy), `observations.starch` will contain 8 columns, the first 7 columns specified mostly identical to the single-group case, with the following exceptions and addition:
+For saliency metric S1 (standard relative entropy), `observations.starch` will contain 8 columns, the first 7 columns are specified similarly to the single-group case, with the following exceptions and additional column:
 <ol start="4">
 <li>Label/state with the largest difference in information between the two groups of biosamples.</li>
 <li>Absolute magnitude of this difference</li>